gruntwork-io/docs/_docs-sources/patcher/running-patcher/update.md

 Pressing `ENTER` will update all the usages of that module to either the highest version before the next closest breaking change or the latest version of the dependecy, whichever is encountered first.

-The "Up to date" column is chnaged to show "Updated".
+The "Up to date" column is changed to show "Updated".
 This indicates that at least one of the dependencies on that module have been updated.

 ![Patcher Update screenshot showing dependency that has been updated](/img/guides/stay-up-to-date/patcher/patcher-update-overview-updated.png)